For the Kids

 So many were carrying grief and loss without even realizing it.
 While some had experienced the death of a loved one, others were grieving less visible but equally profound losses—lack of acceptance among peers, strained or broken family relationships, a loss of identity, or the absence of confidence in their ability to succeed.

 Grief was often the reason students stopped showing up—not just at school, but in life.
+But what if grief could also be the reason they begin to show up again?

 What if adolescents across the United States and beyond had access to resources that normalize their experiences, validate their emotions, and offer hope?
 That remind them that while they may have experienced loss, there is still so much to gain.